 Youth Voice Yorkshire & Humber is unique in the region being a representative regional body led by young people speaking out and working to ensure young people’s views are heard and are taken seriously in matters which affect them.
-Youth Voice Y&H have met with MPs and MEPs, with police and crime commissioners, LA officers, Councillors, health bodies, service providers, businesses and others to progress their concerns or in response to invitations and consultations.
+Youth Voice Y&H have met with MPs, Metro Mayors, Police and Crime Commissioners, LA officers, Councillors, Health bodies, service providers, businesses and others to progress their concerns or in response to invitations and consultations.

 Youth Voice Steering Group (YVSG)

 Youth Voice work in Yorkshire and the Humber is led by young people through the Youth Voice Steering Group, made up of one young person from each LA area across the region and regional youth voice groups.
 They focus on issues that cross LA geographical boundaries, plan and drive the work forward.
 This embodies the YWU’s commitment to promoting young people’s voice and influence which is a key objective for the YWU and is set out in our Youth Voice strategy.

 The YVSG meets online monthly and quarterly in person, to plan, facilitate and evaluate thematic events and gatherings for groups of their peers where they can meet with and influence Decision and Policy Makers.
 They also plan and help deliver the annual induction residential training event.
 A key role is applying for funding to deliver their work over the course of the year.